FedEx takes over Boeing facility, will begin cargo operations out of Everett

 The Snohomish County-owned airport built the facility at a cost of $30 million in 2013 to house and do maintenance on Boeing’s fleet of four giant Dreamlifter cargo planes — the modified 747 jumbo jets with bulbous upper fuselages once used to ferry sections of the 787 Dreamliner from around the world to the final assembly line in Everett.

 This spring, Boeing closed down that production line and consolidated 787 assembly in South Carolina.
+Though the Dreamlifter still flies into Paine Field to deliver large 767 components from Spirit AeroSystems in Wichita, Kan., the tempo of flights is much reduced and Boeing no longer needs the operations support center.

 FedEx is taking over the 68,745-square-foot facility as well as the aircraft ramp and parking lot, a total of 19 acres.
 Financial terms were not disclosed.

 A new daily Boeing 757 flight will operate Monday through Friday between Paine Field and the FedEx Express World Hub in Memphis, Tennessee.